Supplee's paradox

-Hrvoje Nikolic noticed that rigidity of the submarine is not essential and presented a general relativistic analysis revealing that paradox resolves by the fact that the relevant velocity of the submarine is relative to Earth (which is the source of the gravitational field), not relative to the observer.

 Buoyancy

 To simplify the analysis, it is customary to neglect drag and viscosity, and even to assume that the fluid has constant density.

 A small object immersed in a container of fluid subjected to a uniform gravitational field will be subject to a net downward gravitational force, compared with the net downward gravitational force on an equal volume of the fluid.
 If the object is less dense than the fluid, the difference between these two vectors is an upward pointing vector, the buoyant force, and the object will rise.
 If things are the other way around, it will sink.
 If the object and the fluid have equal density, the object is said to have neutral buoyancy and it will neither rise nor sink.